 - LCNF Project FALCON demonstrated automated data harmonisation on an 11kV network.
-A new NIA project will demonstrate this at 132kV and 33kV for the network in Cornwall.

-- NIA Project Common Information
+A new NIA project has demonstrated this at 132kV and 33kV for the network in Cornwall. - NIA Project Common Information Model.

-Model

 Innovation Project CIM

 Budget £0.751

 Spend to date £0.017

-Expected Project completion Nov-17
+Project completion Nov-17

-Close down report due Feb-18
+Close down report Feb-18